1jour1vin

 About the estate:

-Isabelle and Denis Pommier settled in the village of Poinchy in 1990, starting with 2 hectares of vineyards (now 23).
-Some of the premier cru wines undergo partial fermentation in oak, and all winemaking is carried out using native yeasts.
+Isabelle and Denis Pommier settled in the village of Poinchy in 1990, with 2 hectares of vineyards (23 today).
+Some of the Premier Cru wines undergo partial fermentation in oak, and all winemaking is carried out using native yeasts.
 The entire production is of impeccable quality, particularly the entry-level wines.
-Certified organic since 2014, this estate has produced superb wines that are always well-ripened, though freshness is not always present: with regret, we are removing the star, hoping for a return to better balance soon.
+Certified organic since 2014, this estate has produced superb wines that are always well-ripened, though they do not always exhibit the desired freshness: with regret, we are removing the star, hoping for a return to better balance in the near future.

 Jancis Robinson